-Assessment Rubric Assessment Rubric Indicator Exceeds expectation Meets expectation Approaches expectation Below expectation Ability to describe the menstrual cycle in human beings.
-Consistently describes menstrual cycle in human beings.
-Correctly describes the menstrual cycle in human beings.
-Partly describes the menstrual cycle in human beings.
-With guidance describes the menstrual cycle in human beings.
-Ability to describe challenges related to the menstrual cycle.
-Correctly and exhaustively describes challenges related to the menstrual cycle Correctly describes challenges related to the menstrual cycle.
-Partly describes challenges related to the menstrual cycle.
-With help, describes the challenges related to the menstrual cycle.
-Ability to describe the process of fertilization and implantation.
-Correctly and comprehensively describes the fertilization and implantation.
-Correctly describes the process of fertilization and implantation.
-Partly describes the process of fertilization and implantation.
-With help, describes the process of fertilization and implantation.
+Indicator Exceeds expectation Meets expectation Approaches expectation Below expectation Ability to describe Consistently describes Correctly describes Partly describes the With guidance the menstrual cycle menstrual cycle in the menstrual cycle in menstrual cycle in describes the in human beings. human beings. human beings. human beings. menstrual cycle in human beings.

+Ability to describe Correctly and Correctly describes Partly describes With help, describes challenges related to exhaustively describes challenges related to challenges related to the challenges related the menstrual cycle. challenges related to the menstrual cycle. the menstrual cycle. to the menstrual the menstrual cycle cycle.
+Ability to describe Correctly and Correctly describes Partly describes the With help, describes the process of comprehensively the process of process of fertilization the process of fertilization and describes the fertilization and and implantation. fertilization and implantation. fertilization and implantation. implantation. implantation.

-Strand Sub- Strand Specific Learning Suggested Learning Experiences Key Inquiry Outcomes Questions 3.0 Living Things and their Environment Sub- Strand 3.2 Human Excretory System-Skin and Urinary System 12 Lessons Specific Learning Outcomes By the end of the sub-strand the learner should be able to: a) identify parts of the human skin and their functions. b) identify parts of the urinary system and their functions. c) describe causes of kidney disorders d) adopt a healthy lifestyle to promote kidney and skin health. e) appreciate the importance of proper use of cosmetics for a health.
-Learners are guided to: use a chart/model, in groups to brainstorm on parts and functions of human skin (Hair, sweat glands and epidermis - avoid homeostatic functions of the skin).
-Discuss parts of the urinary system (External appearance of the kidney and vessels serving kidney, ureter, bladder, urethra) discuss the waste products excreted through the skin (salts and water) and kidneys (urine). in groups use hand lens to observe the external parts of the skin (hair and sweat pores).
-Key Inquiry Questions 1.
+Strand Sub- Strand Specific Learning Outcomes Suggested Learning Experiences Key Inquiry Questions 3.0 Living Things and their Environment 3.2 Human Excretory System- Skin and Kidneys 11 Lessons By the end of the substrand the learner should be able to: a) identify the external parts of the human skin and their functions. b) identify the external parts of the kidney and their functions. c) describe causes of kidney disorders d) adopt a healthy lifestyle to promote kidney and skin health. e) appreciate the importance of proper use of cosmetics for consumer protection.
+Learners are guided to: use a chart/model, in groups to brainstorm on the external parts and functions of human skin (cover,hair, sweat glands and epidermis -avoid homeostatic functions of the skin). discuss the waste products excreted through the skin (salts and water) and kidneys (urine). in groups use hand lens to observe the external parts of the skin (hair and sweat pores). search for information and brainstorm on examples of cosmetics and their health effects on human body (e.g skin lightening creams and lotions).
 Why is the skin important in humans?
-2. Why is excretion important to the human body?
-3. Why is proper use of cosmetics important? search for information and brainstorm on examples of cosmetics and their health effects on human body (e.g skin lightening creams and
+Why is excretion important to the human body?
+Why is proper use of cosmetics important?

-lotions).

-• learners in groups using a chart
+• learners in groups using a

-brainstorm on the external parts
+chart brainstorm on the

+external parts and functions

-and functions of the human
+of the human kidney (Avoid

-kidney (Avoid details of the
+details of the nephron and

-nephron and osmoregulation).
+osmoregulation).

 • search for information on the

 causes and prevention of

 kidney disorders.

 learners are guided to discuss

-healthy lifestyles that promote
+healthy lifestyles that

-kidney and skin health, for
+promote kidney and skin

-instance, adequate hydration.
+health, for instance, adequate

+hydration.

 Project

-Model of the urinary system.
+Model of the excretory

+Core competencies to be developed: system.

-- Citizenship is promoted as learners sensitize the community on proper use of cosmetics and promote use of locally made cosmetics. - Digital literacy is developed as learners use various digital devices in the learning process (eg search and watch videos showing the structure of the skin and kidney as excretory organs). - Imagination and Creativity are promoted as learners develop and carry out projects on cosmetics from available materials. - Critical thinking and problem solving are enhanced when learners use locally available materials to make cosmetics which are not harmful to the skin. - Self-efficacy is developed when learners associate with others and work on activities that assist them discover their areas of strength and weaknesses thus enhancing scientific skills development.
-Learners understand and appreciate their unique skin characteristics.
+- Citizenship is promoted as learners sensitize the community on proper use of cosmetics and promote use of locally made cosmetics. - Digital literacy is developed as learners use various digital devices in the learning process (eg search and watch videos showing the structure of the skin and kidney as excretory organs). - Imagination and Creativity are promoted as learners develop and carry out projects on cosmetics from available materials. - Critical thinking and problem solving are enhanced when learners use locally available materials to make cosmetics which are not harmful to the skin.

-• Learning to learn is enhanced as learners develop self awareness on healthy living to keep their skins and kidneys healthy and promoting the same amongst peers and community.
+- Self-efficacy is developed when learners associate with others and work on activities that assist them discover their areas of strength and weaknesses thus enhancing scientific skills development.
+Learners understand and appreciate their unique skin characteristics. - Learning to learn is enhanced as learners develop self awareness on healthy living to keep their skins and kidneys healthy and promoting the same amongst peers and community.